 A bachelor’s degree is required to get a master’s degree in social work.
 While those who pursue a master’s degree in social work typically study psychology, sociology, human services, or social work in their undergraduate program, anyone who has a bachelor’s degree is eligible to apply and be accepted into a master’s degree in social work program.

-For those students who did not study social work or a related discipline in undergrad may have to take prerequisites before moving on to the main courses.
+For those students who did not earn a Bachelor’s Degree in Social Work or a related discipline in undergrad may have to take prerequisites before moving on to the main courses.
 Some programs may require an exam called the Graduate Record Examination (GRE) and an essay talking about your career goals and why you would be a good fit for the program.
 However, many programs do not or will waive it if you have a certain GPA or a previous master’s degree.

 Medical Social Worker